 In addition to specific historical connections for each sport, the Olympic Games site has information about the Ancient Olympics, including history of the games, related mythology, and historic athletes.
 Homeschooled kids who have enjoyed Rick Riordan's Percy Jackson and the Olympians books will be interested in the mythological tie-ins to the modern Olympics -- or it could work the other way in your family -- the Olympics might set the agenda for your kids to read the Riordan books or listen to you begin reading one of them aloud.

 Another angle is to use the Olympic Games to learn more about the host country, other participating countries, and world geography.
-While the Olympic Games website has a roundup of the countries in the Olympic Games, a much better resource is Knowledge Quest's My Country Book, available as a free and immediate download.
+While the Olympic Games website has a roundup of the countries in the Olympic Games, a much better resource is Knowledge Quest's My Country Book, available as a free printable.
 Younger kids might enjoy watching the Parade of Nations and using the country flag flashcards to identify where the athletes are from.
 For kids who like workbook-type unit study exercises, there are fill-in-the-blank workbook pages for each country.

 Older kids -- some who are in the later elementary grades and certainly kids and teens through middle school and high school -- might be interested in discussing Olympics-related current events and issue-oriented topics.
 Here are some topics you might want to be prepared to discuss -- or you could send your teens on a rabbit trail of internet research to find news or history on these topics: